-The 2019 ACMF National Songwriting Competition is now open for entries!
+The 2019 ACMF National Songwriting Competition is now closed for entries!

 Every year, students from schools across Australia are invited to put pen to paper and enter their original song in ACMF’s annual National Songwriting Competition.
 Winners receive prize-money which can be allocated towards musical equipment or tuition.

 For 2019, the competition has had some changes – there are fewer categories in which to enter, which means that the prizes are more substantial.
 We have also introduced the ability to enter a song as a school group, which has it’s own prize category – enabling the winning school to purchase valuable resources to improve their music program!

 The competition is free to enter – however, we strongly urge you to consider donating to the ACMF to enable us to continue our work bringing music education programs to disadvantaged children throughout Australia.
 You Can Donate Here.